sevragorgia/CBAS_Symbionts/README.md

 ### Sort_proteins_by_presence_absence.sh

 This script can be run after blast_fasta_against_genomes.sh has been used to produce blast outfiles per protein of interest.
 It takes advantage of the fact that if a match for a given protein cannot be found using blast, blast produces an empty output file.
 This script will sort empty output files into a folder called Proteins_Absent and files with some content into a folder called Proteins_Present.
+While the files are sorted the script produces output of indicating the genome name, the protein name and whether it is present or absent in the genome.
+If this output is catched it produces a table with the presence/absence of the proteins by genome.
+This table can be used in further analyses.

 Usage:

-    bash ~/Repos/CBAS_Symbionts/Scripts/Sort_proteins_by_presence_absence.sh Suffix_of_output_files
+    bash ~/Repos/CBAS_Symbionts/Scripts/Sort_proteins_by_presence_absence.sh Suffix_of_output_files >output_file.csv

 Assuming your cwd is the folder where all the genomes are stored:

-    bash ~/Repos/CBAS_Symbionts/Scripts/Sort_proteins_by_presence_absence.sh CBAS_
+    bash ~/Repos/CBAS_Symbionts/Scripts/Sort_proteins_by_presence_absence.sh CBAS_ >presence_absence_by_genome_table.csv